sverma1999/sensor-fault-detection/sfd_project/README.md

 - **requirements.txt:** This file lists all the required Python packages and their versions, making it easier to reproduce the project's environment and dependencies.
 - **setup.py:** This file is used to define the project's metadata and dependencies, making it easier to distribute and install the project as a Python package.
   - This can be run as `python setup.py install` to install the project as a package.
+- **start_experiment.sh:** This is a bash script to run the model experiment with MLFlow.

 # Code Flow